yanranecon/yanranecon.github.io/_pages/about.md

 ---
-layout: archive
-title: "Contact"
-permalink: /about/
+permalink: /
+#title: "Fulin Li"
-#excerpt: "About me"
+excerpt: "About me"
 author_profile: true
-#redirect_from:
+redirect_from:
-#  - /about/
+  - /about/
-#  - /about.html
+  - /about.html
 ---

 I am a Ph.D. student in the Joint Program in Financial Economics at The University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.